Maritime

 On completion of the training program, the student will be awarded:

-A Certificate of MARPOL Air Pollution, issued by Bureau Veritas Solutions Marine & Offshore.
+A Certificate of Ballast Water Management, issued by Bureau Veritas Solutions Marine & Offshore.

-The Certificate of MARPOL Air Pollution is obtained after completion of the course and passing the online test.
+The Certificate of Ballast Water Management is obtained after completion of the course and passing the online test.

 Course code: TQ_098